Tansu Çiller: Background and academic career

 Tansu Çiller was born in Istanbul; she was the only child of her father Necati Çiller, a journalist and governor of Bilecik Province during the 1950s, and Muazzez Çiller, a Rumelian Turk from Thessaloniki.

-Çiller graduated from the department of Economics at Robert College Yüksek (later Boğaziçi University) after completing her high school education at the American College for Girls (later Robert College) in Istanbul.
-After graduating from Robert College, she continued her studies in the United States, where she earned graduate degrees from the University of New Hampshire and University of Connecticut with her husband Özer Uçuran, who she married in 1963.
+Çiller graduated from the department of Economics at Robert College Yüksek Kısım after completing her high school education at the American College for Girls in Istanbul.
+After graduating from Robert College, she continued her studies in the United States, where she earned graduate degrees from the University of New Hampshire and University of Connecticut with her husband Özer Uçuran, whom she married in 1963.
 She later completed her postdoctoral studies at Yale University.

 Çiller taught economics at Franklin and Marshall College in Lancaster, Pennsylvania.
 In 1978, she became a lecturer at Boğaziçi University in Istanbul and in 1983 she was appointed as professor by the same institution.
 She was also president of the now-defunct Istanbul Bank.